inotia00/revanced-documentation/docs/rvx-builder (pc).md

 5. If you did not upload an APK in step 3, a menu will appear where you can choose the version of the app to patch.
 Select the first option, marked `(AUTO SELECTION)`, or select a version marked as `(suggested)`.
 After the APK is downloaded, click `Continue` and wait for patching to complete.

 6. For non-ROOT installations, install the patched APK from the `revanced` folder to your Android device.
-TThe `revanced` folder will be in the same directory as the rvx-builder executable.
+The `revanced` folder will be in the same directory as the rvx-builder executable.
 For ROOT installations, the app will be mounted automatically.

 ___